LolloMagicMagia/Data-Analytics/task1/README.md

 ### Task 1
-Task 1 can be found in its corresponding folder, which contains the notebook along with all related files, including the accompanying report.

 #### Excercise
 The Enron email (Klimt & Yang, 2004) network is a social network constructed from email communication in a large corporation.